 This tip is meant to cover both trash and human waste.
 Obviously, if there are restroom facilities at your campground, you shouldn’t need to worry about human waste disposal.
 General trash disposal can sometimes be a bit of a challenge.

 Some parks have adopted the “take out what you bring in” policy, and this includes any trash you have acquired.
 We have even seen some parks completely remove trash receptacles altogether.
 This means you may have to get creative with your trash disposal, especially when there is an active wildlife community at your campground.
 This hanging trash bin can be useful in these cases.

 12. Don’t Forget Safety

 A large first-aid kit and a bottle of alcohol or peroxide should top your safety list.
 In addition, consider finding the closest hospital to your campsite and map out a route in the unlikely event you need to get there in a hurry.
 You might also want to find out if your campsite has mobile phone service and bring a satellite phone if not.

-Consider having a small group set-up camp prior to the majority of the campers’ arrivals.
+Consider having a small group set up camp prior to the majority of the campers’ arrival.
 This can be especially helpful if there are many elderly people or children in your group.
 This set-up team could arrive at the campground in the morning and begin working on setting up tents, tables, tarps, grills, coolers, and any other camping gear.

 Trust us; it is much easier setting up camp without toddlers tripping over guy lines!
 What other ideas can you share about your experiences in group camping?
 Let us know in the comments below, and as always, happy camping!